paulsinclair51/briteTest/docs/LiteTest_Framework_Guide.md

 This guide documents the internal architecture and design of the LiteTest framework.
 It is intended for maintainers and contributors working on the implementation.

+### Internal Symbols in the Header

+LiteTest exposes some internal symbols in `litetest.h` because the framework’s macros expand into code that depends on internal types and helper functions.
+These symbols must be visible to user code for the macros to compile correctly, but they are not part of the public API and should not be used directly.

+Their presence in the header reflects C implementation requirements, not intended usage.
+Contributors may modify these symbols as needed, provided the public API contract remains intact.

 ---

 ## 1. Introduction